directus/directus/docs/guides/extensions/modules-build-portal.md

 contributors: Tim Butterfield
 ---

-# Create a Custom Portal Module
+# Create a Custom Landing Page Module

 Modules are an empty canvas in Directus with an empty navigation panel on the left, page header at the top and the sidebar on the right.
 This guide will help you set up a multi-page module with navigation in the navigation bar and link